Detached house garden with pavilion

 Trees

-• Acer palmatum (Fan maple)
+• Acer palmatum (fan maple)

-• Parrotia persica (Ironwood tree)
+• Parrotia persica (ironwood tree)

-• Osmanthus burkwoodii (scented flower)
+• Osmanthus burkwoodii (fragrant flower)

-• Photinia fraseri 'Red Robin' (Glossy medlar)
+• Photinia fraseri 'Red Robin' (loquat)

-• Prunus lusitanica (Portuguese Cherry Laurel)
+• Prunus lusitanica (Portuguese cherry laurel)

 Shrubs